TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

     }

 -----------------------------------------------------
-Finished ...Thu, May 16, 2024  6:35:03 PM
+Finished ...Mon, Aug 26, 2024  4:49:25 PM
 -----------------------------------------------------
 ```

 [Back to Top](#termhub-in-5-minutes-bash-tutorial)

-### find-concepts.sh
+### <a id="find-concepts-by-search-term" />Find concepts by search term (use paging to get only first 5 results - find-concepts.sh

-Used to perform text searches to find matching concepts.
+Return concepts matching a given text search for a given terminology.
 The following example
-performs a text search for "diabetes mellitus" and limits search results to 5
+performs a text search for "diabetes mellitus" in SNOMEDCT and limits search results to 5
 entries.

 ```
 $ ./find-concepts.sh sandbox SNOMEDCT "diabetes mellitus"  --token $token --limit 5
 -----------------------------------------------------
-Starting ...Thu, May 16, 2024  6:35:28 PM
+Starting ...Mon, Aug 26, 2024  4:50:57 PM
 -----------------------------------------------------
 url = https://api.terminologyhub.com
 terminology = SNOMEDCT